hoffmanjon/RSNetworking/README.md

 #####Functions

-*func dataFromRSTransaction(transaction: RSTransaction, completionHandler handler: RSNetworking.dataFromRSTransactionCompletionCompletionClosure):  Retrieves an NSData object from the service defined by the RSTransaction.
+* dataFromRSTransaction(transaction: RSTransaction, completionHandler handler: RSNetworking.dataFromRSTransactionCompletionCompletionClosure):  Retrieves an NSData object from the service defined by the RSTransaction.
 This is the main function and is used by the other three functions to retrieve an NSData object prior to converting it to the required format.

-*func stringFromRSTransaction(transaction: RSTransaction, completionHandler handler:  RSNetworking.stringFromRSTransactionCompletionCompletionClosure):  Retrieves an NSString object from the service defined by the RSTransaction.
+* stringFromRSTransaction(transaction: RSTransaction, completionHandler handler:  RSNetworking.stringFromRSTransactionCompletionCompletionClosure):  Retrieves an NSString object from the service defined by the RSTransaction.
 This function uses the dataFromRSTransaction function to retrieve an NSData object and then converts it to an NSString object.

-*func dictionaryFromRSTransaction(transaction: RSTransaction, completionHandler handler:  RSNetworking.dictionaryFromRSTransactionCompletionCompletionClosure):  Retrieves an NSDictionary object from the service defined by the RSTransaction.
+* dictionaryFromRSTransaction(transaction: RSTransaction, completionHandler handler:  RSNetworking.dictionaryFromRSTransactionCompletionCompletionClosure):  Retrieves an NSDictionary object from the service defined by the RSTransaction.
 This function uses the dataFromRSTransaction function to retrieve an NSData object and then converts it to an NSDictionary object.
 The data returned from the URL should be in JSON format for this function to work properly.

-*func imageFromRSTransaction(transaction: RSTransaction, completionHandler handler:  RSNetworking.imageFromRSTransactionCompletionCompletionClosure):  Retrieves an UIImage object from the service defined by the RSTransaction.
+* imageFromRSTransaction(transaction: RSTransaction, completionHandler handler:  RSNetworking.imageFromRSTransactionCompletionCompletionClosure):  Retrieves an UIImage object from the service defined by the RSTransaction.
 This function uses the dataFromRSTransaction function to retrieve an NSData object and then converts it to an UIImage object.

 ###RSURLRequest